About Mouth Pain

 2. Apply a local anesthetic to the sore.

-For one or two discrete locations a liquid or gel oral pain reliever may be your best choice - look for products with built in applicators to get the medicine exactly where you need it.
+In order to get the medicine exactly where you need it, look for products with built in applicators.
 Also, consider using an oral pain reliever that forms a protective film over the sore for extended relief.
 Maximum strength Kank-A Mouth Pain Liquid

 and Kank-A Softbrush®